🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 The best spot is the bed, dresser, or nightstand.
 Guests should notice it as soon as they enter the room.

-Yes, personalized guest room welcome basket ideas feel more thoughtful.
+Yes, personalized welcome baskets feel more thoughtful.
 Small details like favorite snacks or kid-friendly items make a big difference.